Language Acquisition Facilitator: Rocío Serrano

 o The HIGHEST grade students can earn on a retake test is a C, 70%.

-o Retakes may NOT be the same test given as the original.
+o Retakes are a version B or C of the test given as the original.

 o Retake is ONLY for students who obtained a D or lower on a quiz.